Uradhi language

 Urradhi is a Paman language of the Cape York Peninsula of Queensland, Australia, and is apparently extinct.
-It was spoken by the Urradhi people.
-Urradhi proper is the south-western dialect of the language.
-The name is composed of urra "this" and the proprietive dhi "having".
-The south-eastern dialect of the same language, Wudhadhi, is made of the same elements, wudha being "this".
-These are part of a group of closely related and highly mutually intelligible dialects, these being Angkamuthi to the north of Urradhi, Atampaya inland from these, Utudhanamu inland north from Atampaya, Yantaykenu further north, being the language of the Bamaga area, Yadhaykenu on the east coast north of Wudhadhi, and Yaraytyana further north again.
+It forms a group of closely related and highly mutually intelligible dialects, these being Urradhi on the coast to the south-west, spoken by the Urradhi people; Angkamuthi to the west north of Urradhi; Utudhanamu inland north from Atampaya, Yantaykenu further north, being the language of the Bamaga area; Yadhaykenu on the east coast north of Wudhadhi; and Yaraytyana further north again.
 (Adyinuri/Itinadyana may have been another.)
-This group has no common language name, though Urradhi is commonly used as a cover name.
-It is unknown when it became extinct.
+The language has no common name, though 'Urradhi' is commonly used as a cover term.
+Speakers of the Angkamuthi, Atambaya and Yadhaykanuuse dialects use the term Injinoo Ikya to refer to their language.

 The Urradhi dialects are closely related to the Gudang language (Pantyinamu/Yatay/Gudang/Kartalaiga and other clan names), formerly spoken on the tip of Cape York.

 The traditional language region includes north of Mapoon and Duyfken Point and east of the coast strip to the north of Port Musgrave (Angkamuthi country) incorporating the mouth of the Ducie River, the lower reaches of the Dulhunty River and the upper reaches of the Skardon River in the north.
 Following the displacement of Indigenous people by British settlement, it was also spoken in the Northern Peninsula Area Region including the communities of New Mapoon, Injinoo and Cowal Creek.

+Dialects

+Urradhi proper is the south-western dialect of the language.
+The name is composed of urra "this" and the proprietive dhi "having".

+The south-eastern dialect of the Wuthathi people, also spelled Wudhadhi, is made of the same elements, with wudha being "this".
+It went extinct in the 1910s.

+There are a few partial speakers of the inland dialect of Atampaya.

 Phonology

+Following the sound inventory of the Uradhi dialect.
+See Yinwum dialect for the inventory of that variety, which may be treated as a distinct language.